EvelynnnnnnZ/App_Programming-Financial_Engineering/README.md

 Heuristic Insights: Careful attention was paid to understanding why certain convergence criteria were necessary under constraints, and how momentum improved optimization stability and speed.

 The project also includes a thorough understanding of all parameters used (π, θ, learning rate α, momentum β) and how they influenced both convergence behavior and final portfolio composition.

+### Project 5: Stock Clustering, Return Prediction, and Constrained Portfolio Optimization

+This project developed a complete pipeline for financial decision-making, involving stock clustering, predictive modeling, portfolio optimization under custom constraints, and dynamic trading strategy using dynamic programming.

+The project included four major components:

+Task 1: Clustering Stocks Based on Market Features

+In this task, we clustered 10 major stocks into 3 groups using the following features:

+Average daily returns

+Variance of daily returns

+Average daily trading volume

+Variance of daily trading volume

+Key steps included:

+Feature Standardization: All features were standardized to avoid domination by high-magnitude variables like volume.

+Multiple Clustering Methods: We applied both K-Means and Hierarchical Agglomerative Clustering (HAC).

+Cluster Evaluation: Silhouette scores were used to select the better clustering; K-Means clustering was chosen with a higher score (0.4052 vs. 0.3748).

+Final Clusters: Stocks were divided into three clusters, forming the basis for later diversification constraints in portfolio construction.

+Task 2: Predicting Daily Stock Returns

+We built regression models to predict next-day returns for each stock cluster.

+Key highlights:

+Sliding Window Cross-Validation: A rolling window was used to validate model parameters, including lag lengths, Ridge/Lasso penalties, and regularization strength.

+Cluster-Based Modeling: Models were built separately for each cluster to capture internal structure among correlated stocks.

+Model Selection: The best combination of lag, penalty type, and regularization coefficient was selected based on minimizing cross-validated RMSE.

+Out-of-Sample Testing: The models were evaluated on data from January to June 2019, demonstrating stable prediction performance.

+Task 3: Constrained Portfolio Optimization

+Using predicted returns and a historical sample covariance matrix, we constructed optimal portfolios subject to real-world investment constraints.

+Task 3.1: Mean-Variance Optimization with Diversification Constraints

+Objective: Maximize (predicted return) minus (risk penalty), i.e., maximize r_hat^T x - lambda * x^T Sigma x.

+Constraints:

+Long-only: weights x_j >= 0

+Fully invested: sum of weights equals 1

+Diversification: total weights in each cluster ≤ 0.5

+Optimization Approach: We implemented a projected gradient descent (PGD) algorithm alternating projections onto each constraint set.

+Lambda Exploration: Different values of risk-aversion parameter lambda were tested to understand their impact on portfolio concentration and risk.

+Task 3.2: Mean-Variance Optimization with Turnover Constraints

+Additional Constraint: Turnover constraint requiring |x_j - x0_j| <= 0.1 for each stock, where x0 is the previous day's portfolio.

+Modified PGD: The projected gradient descent was extended with an extra turnover projection after each update.

+Alternative Approach: A penalty method was also developed as a baseline, where constraint violations were incorporated directly into the objective function, but PGD consistently achieved better optimization results.

+Comparison to SciPy Solver: As a validation step, we implemented an equivalent optimization using SciPy’s minimize() function and verified the quality of our custom algorithms.

+Task 4: Optimal Multi-Day Trading Strategy Using Dynamic Programming

+We developed an optimal trading strategy for GS stock over an 8-day horizon, using dynamic programming techniques under trading and liquidity constraints.

+Key highlights:

+Problem Setup:

+Initial cash balance: $100 million

+Inventory bounds: 0 to 1,000,000 shares

+Trading limit: no more than 0.1% of daily volume

+No shorting and cash must remain non-negative.

+Naive Dynamic Programming: A standard DP solution was first implemented with a complexity of O(days * max_inventory * max_volume_per_day).

+Vectorized DP with Segment Tree Acceleration:

+We developed a segment tree-based method to accelerate maximum queries across inventory states.

+This improved the runtime to O(days * max_inventory * log(max_inventory)), making it feasible for realistic inventory sizes.

+The approach avoided building enormous transition matrices by smartly querying maximum values over feasible inventory transitions.

+Final Trading Strategy: The optimized trading plan produced a substantial increase in final cash balance while respecting all constraints on each day.

+Overall, this project showcased a comprehensive application of machine learning, optimization, and algorithmic trading techniques in finance.
+We integrated clustering analysis, predictive modeling with regression, advanced constrained optimization using projected gradient methods, and dynamic programming with segment trees to design realistic, actionable trading and investment strategies.